SEASON 1 – CBS

 - 043. The Weekend – 10/14/1975

-- James and Florida’s 20th anniversary is coming up, and Thelma and Michael are scrounging to buy a them a serving dish from Sears, while J.J. won’t contribute to the fund because he is going to use the money he hid in a sock in the living room drawer to buy more paint and create a portrait of his parents.
+- James and Florida’s 20th anniversary is coming up, and Thelma and Michael are scrounging to buy them a serving dish from Sears, while J.J. won’t contribute to the fund because he is going to use the money that he hid in a sock in the living room drawer to buy more paint and create a portrait of his parents.
 When the folks get home, they both tell the kids that they don’t want them to spend their hard-earned money on any gifts for them, and Florida adds that they are the greatest gift of all.
 James tells Florida that he intends to give her the only gift she’ll need, a two-day getaway with him in a cabin that his foreman Charlie is lending to him.
 Florida puts Thelma in charge because she knows how to run a house better, but as soon as the folks are gone, J.J. asserts a coup and starts barking orders.
 When Thelma sees this, she says she refuses to cook.
 Meanwhile, James and Florida arrive at the cabin which is perfect for their needs.
 However, Florida can’t think of anything but calling the kids, and since the cabin doesn’t have a phone, she hikes to the nearest phone booth.
 She doesn’t get much out of the conversation, because most of it consists of Thelma and Michael telling on J.J.
 Nevertheless, she determines that they are just fine.
 While she is at, one of Charlie’s girlfriends, Gloria Jackson (Judy Pace), who happens to be Miss December in the calendar they have at work, shows up looking for Charlie.
-She flirts mercilessly with James, who can hardly resist her wiles, but ultimately tells her that he is married and his wife is on her way back.
+She flirts mercilessly with James, who can hardly resist her wiles, but ultimately tells her that he is married, and his wife is on her way back.
 She is still there when Florida returns, and she sees James’ goo-goo eyes.
 After she’s gone, she’s irritated with James, but he assures her that Gloria may be Miss December, but Florida is his all year around.
 The two get comfortable, pop some champagne, and recall their wonderful twenty years together, vowing that the next two days will be the best yet.
 6/17/22

 - 044. The Baby – 10/21/1975

 - The Evans family is hosting a surprise baby shower for family friend Loretta Simpson (Mary Alice), whose husband Fred has passed away before he got to meet the baby, which will be her third child.
 J.J. is bossing his siblings to get the house ready before she arrives.
 Willona comes over, followed by friends Alice (Estelle Evans) and Cora (Vivian Bonnell).
-When Loretta arrives, she is indeed surprised, but tries to tell them all that if she had known they were doing that, she wouldn’t have come.
+When Loretta arrives, she is indeed surprised but tries to tell them all that if she had known they were doing that, she wouldn’t have come.
 They try to convince her that they all care about her and want to help.
-She explains that with her husband gone, she can barely take care of the two kids she has, and doesn’t want another child to grow up on welfare, so she has decided to give up the baby for adoption.
+She explains that with her husband gone, she can barely take care of the two kids she has and doesn’t want another child to grow up on welfare, so she has decided to give up the baby for adoption.
 They all try to convince her that they will help her with the baby, even the Evans kids offering to contribute.
 They say that once she sees the baby, she will want to keep it, but Loretta responds that she has instructed the nurses to take the baby away the minute it is born.
-She tells them all she appreciates the party and the gifts, but wants the party to end and take back the gifts.
+She tells them all she appreciates the party and the gifts but wants the party to end and take back the gifts.
 They tell her they’re leaving them with her in case she changes her mind.
 After the guests have gone, Florida insists that she stay for dinner, and she and Willona head out to the market.
 While they are gone, J.J. looks after, but goes into an immediate panic when Loretta starts having contractions and tells J.J. she needs to get to the hospital.
 Michael leaves to find his mother, while J.J. tries to get through to the hospital, a taxi company who refuses to drive into their neighborhood, and the police who can’t understand what J.J. wants.
 Finally, Michael returns with Florida and Willona, and they realize they will have to deliver the baby.
 Willona is very little help because she goes into panic mode, but eventually the baby calls.
 Florida does what Loretta asks and calls the adoption agency, while Thelma holds the baby so Loretta can’t see her.
 However, once Florida gets hold of the agency, Thelma runs out and tells her mother to get off the phone because Loretta may want to keep the baby.
 Thelma admits that she ‘accidentally’ brought the crying baby boy near Loretta to see if the baby was going to wake her up, and then ‘accidentally’ tripped and had to lay the baby into Loretta’s arms.
 10/7/22

 - 045. Michael’s Big Fall – 10/28/1975